JimmyCerone/daily_routine/README.md

-# IBM Personality
+# Daily Routine

-#### A feeder for IBM's Watson Big 5 personality evaluator.
-Put in text, get out personality info.
+#### A daily check in delivered via email, with all the events in your calendar and the link to a google form to reflect.

-The first integration will be with a simple Twitter API that will pull down tweets to get personality info.
-I might also just use my LinkedIn profile posts and compare them with my journals / cover letters.
+Still a bit buggy because of time zone issues and the fact I am not writing to sheets which then imports to forms.
+I could also just reply to the email, parse that, then send it to a google form...